jbodika/CART210-glossary/keywords/futurism.md

 I would define modern Futurism as a philosophical movement that is characterized by innovation, technology, and chaos, while challenging more traditional values and conventions.

-Rojas, Raul, and Ulf Hashagen.
-2002. _Classifications of Computing Machines.
-In The First Computers: History and Architectures_, pp. 1-2.
-MA: MIT Press.
-Garfinkel, Simson L., and Rachel H. Grunspan.
-2019. _The Computer Book: From the Abacus to Artificial Intelligence, 250 Milestones in the History of Computer Science_, Union Square & Co.

 [^unknown_accessed_2025_artstory]: Unspecified.
 2025. _Futurism Movement Overview._, The Art Story.
 [^filippo_marinetti_1909_manifesto]: Marinetti, Filippo T. 2016. _The Manifesto of Futurism_.
 Passerino Editore.
 [^ekin_pinar_2024_speed]: Pınar, Ekin.
 2024. _Becoming-Speed: Futurism’s Conflicts with Subjectivity and Motion._ pp. 115.
 Art Vision.